Akinom0318/data_visulization_project/readme.md

 - relationship
 > Relationship of this individual with others, for example, spouse (Husband).
 Each data point has only one relationship.
 - race
-- education.num
+- education
-> Highest level of education achieved by an individual in numerical form.
+> Highest level of education achieved by an individual.
 - age
 - occupation
 > General type of occupation of an individual.